microsoft/CopilotHackathon/exercisefiles/dotnet/README.md

 - **/DaysBetweenDates**:

-Calculate days between two dates
+Calculate the number of days between two dates specified via query string parameters, 'date1' and 'date2'.

-receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.

 - **/validatephonenumber**:

-Receive by querystring a parameter called phoneNumber validate phoneNumber with Spanish format, for example +34666777888 if phoneNumber is valid return true
+Receive a parameter called "phoneNumber" via query string and validate it for the Spanish format, such as "+34666777888."
+If the phoneNumber is valid, return "true."

 - **/validatespanishdni**: